Jack Murphy (Irish politician): 16th Dáil

 "In view of the fact that there is still widespread unemployment in the building industry, would the Taoiseach consider taking more drastic measures to bring about a revival of house building?
 In Dublin City, we have no concert hall, no proper Houses of Parliament and we need more modern municipal buildings.
 The country needs these things very badly and they would give much-needed employment to building workers.
 I speak, Sir, with a sense of urgency which springs from looking at unfortunate men trying to survive in present conditions."

 On occasion he also attempted to force votes on issues he was concerned with, such as the motion for increasing assistance to the unemployed on 25 March 1958:

 "I wish to state that I am appalled at the callous indifference of the Parliamentary Secretary...
 The statement that there is no money to give these unfortunate people a further increase will be regarded by decent Christian people as a downright lie.
 I am still convinced that, with any kind of honest effort, the lot of the poorer sections of our people could be improved.
 The unemployed and the old age pensioners will continue to press for elementary Christian justice.
 I have asked, and I now repeat my request, for a free vote of the House on this issue."

-Despite his best efforts it quickly became obvious that his perceived status within the Dáil as a "street politician" meant he was seen as a threat to the established order.
-Established politicians were more concerned with the votes he had taken away from existing political dynasties than the national issues he was trying to address.
-When he not being strategically ignored within the Dáil he was under attack from the members of the house, as demonstrated by Fine Gael's Stephen Barrett, who on 12 June 1957 declared the UPC (and therefore Murphy himself) part of "a new communist assault" on Ireland.
+Other members of the house attacked the UPC, such as Fine Gael's Stephen Barrett, who on 12 June 1957 declared the UPC (and therefore Murphy himself) part of "a new communist assault" on Ireland.

 As a result, Murphy made little headway in the political process within the Dáil.
 In the end he admitted in despair that "I found that Leinster House was more a centre of political activity and useless talk than a place where plans could be made to ease the lot of the unfortunate".